-Testing for blood sugar and ketones levels is a great tool when using ketogenic/LCHF diet for therapeutic purposes.
-Here is a suggested method to optimize its use for both understanding your baselines and guiding you towards achieving your dietary goals.
+Testing for blood sugar and ketones levels is a great tool when using a ketogenic/LCHF diet for therapeutic purposes.
+Here is a suggested method to optimize its use to understand your baselines and guide you towards achieving your dietary goals.

 Establishing baselines stage

 To understand where you are in regards to your blood sugar levels and your body’s ability to deal with consumed sugar and carbohydrates, do the following for a week or so: